EchoMAV/docs/docs/echopilot_carrier_pinout.md

 ![Bottom Side Components](assets/bottom-side-labels-carrier-board.png)

+!!! note
+    The MIPI CAM1 connector shown above does NOT match the Rev1B board, which features a smaller 22 pin 0.5mm FFC connector.

 #### Nano SIM Card (J31)
 A Nano SIM card holder.
 Used only if a M.2 3052 Key B Cellular modem is attached to J30.